Cade Uluave: College career

+California

 Uluave expected to see action on special teams as a true freshman at California in 2023, but after an injury to Jackson Sirmon he began to see extensive playing time on defense.
 He received Pac-12 Conference player of the week honors several times and finished the season with 13 games played, six as a starter.
 He was the leader in the conference among freshmen in tackles and tackles-for-loss (TFLs), totaling 66 tackles, 6.5 TFLs, 2.5 sacks, two interceptions, two forced fumbles and two fumble recoveries en route to being named the Pac-12 Defensive Freshman of the Year.
 He was selected third-team all-conference by Phil Steele and was named a freshman All-American.

+On January 3, 2026, Uluave announced that he would enter the transfer portal.

+BYU

+On January 13, 2026, Uluave announced that he would transfer to BYU.